 - Action: the Sydney Alliance builds relationships between organisations and individuals by asking them to take action.
 Action may involve coming to coalition meetings, running listening campaigns or being part of the strategising and implementation of an agenda for the common good in Sydney.
 The Alliance has many action teams made up of members from participating organisations.

 The Sydney Alliance is an independent organisation funded by its member organisations.
 It receives no money from government and does not have a relationship with any political parties.

 The Sydney Alliance is a non-profit organisation, registered as a company limited by guarantee.
-It has a board of directors, consisting of eight organisational leaders (including two representatives from each of a religious organisation, union and community organisation.
-It has a Leaders Council consisting of the leader from each of its funding partners who gather and meet periodically to set the strategic direction of the organisation.
-Various other structures – including the Action Council, Research Action teams and District teams plan and undertake the work of the Alliance, supported by part-time and full-time staff.
+It has a board of directors, consisting of eight organisational leaders (including two representatives from each of a religious organisation, union and community organisation).
+It has a Sydney Alliance Council consisting of the leader from each of its funding partners who gather and meet periodically to set the strategic direction of the organisation.
+Various other structures – including research action and campaign teams plan and undertake the work of the Alliance, supported by part-time and full-time staff.